 Overview

-Related ongoing projects include an article on the aesthetics of polarization in Greek literature and political thought and a collaborative commentary to the sophist Hippias of Elis.
+Articles related to this project have appeared in several research journals.
+In other ongoing projects, I trace the emergence of Socratic dialogue as a groundbreaking political and literary response to the dominance of opposed speeches in the Greek public sphere.
+I am also currently co-editing a forthcoming collaborative commentary to the polymath Hippias of Elis for Oxford University Press.
 I hold a PhD in Classical Philology from Harvard, a BA/MA from the Scuola Normale Superiore, Pisa, and a M.Mus. in Piano Performance from the Conservatory of Salerno.

 Selected Publications